-What SMS Payments Are and How Can They Benefit an Organization
+What SMS Payments Are and How Can They Benefit an Organization in 2021

 This overview is focused on payments being made by a consumer to a company or an organization by way of the company sending an outbound SMS message to their customer, requesting a payment.